THISS/colordar-final-project/notes/routes.md

   }]
 }
 ```
-- `PUT - /events` - Submits the event data to create a new event
+- `POST - /events` - Submits the event data to create a new event
 ```
 request: {
   name: 'String of event name',